 Ideally, managers will have great leadership skills, but that is not always the case.
 There are many differences between leadership and management, primarily regarding how the people in question act toward the members of their teams, as well as how they approach their positions.

 While leadership and management sometimes overlap, the occasion is not always guaranteed.
-An online MBA program can help you gain the skills you need to become both an exceptional manager and a great leader.
+An online Master of Business Administration (MBA) program can help you gain the skills you need to become both an exceptional manager and a great leader.

 Mangers and leaders react to kudos or admonishment differently.
 Some managers tend to consider themselves more valuable than their employees.
 For managers, when things go right, it is because they directed their employees correctly.
 However, when things go wrong, it is because their employees did not listen to instructions carefully enough.
 Such an attitude only breeds contempt among employees and causes dissension.

 Leaders react differently.
-They see themselves as a part of a team, so when the team accomplishes something, leaders make sure everyone else knows how much effort the entire team put into the effort.
+They see themselves as a part of a team, so when the team accomplishes something, leaders make sure everyone else knows how much effort the entire team put into the endeavor.
 When things go wrong, leaders take responsibility for not training or instructing their workers properly.
-Leaders minimize animosity and ensure that their teams know that, for better or worse, the leader is going to stick with them.
+Leaders minimize animosity and ensure that their teams know that, for better or worse, the leader is going to stick with them, and that connection is key.

 Managers Direct, Leaders Take Action